earthly/website/blog/_posts/2023-04-09-python-data-classes.md

 Coordinate3D(x=0.0, y=0.0, z=0.0)
 ~~~

-Suppose instead we'd like the initial coordinate to lie in the YZ-plane (where x = 0) when the `x` coordinate is not specified.
+Suppose we want the point to initially lie in the YZ-plane (where x = 0) when the `x` coordinate is not specified.
 So we don't need defaults for `y` and `z` but `x` takes a default of 0.0:

 ![coordinate]({{site.images}}{{page.slug}}/xyz.png)\